caltechlibrary/newt/newt.1.md

 # SYNOPSIS

-newt [OPTIONS] ACTION YAML_CONFIG_FILE
+newt [OPTIONS] ACTION [YAML_FILE]

 # DESCRIPTION

-**newt** sets up up and can run your Newt application during development.
-**newt** supports the "init", "generate" and "run" actions.
+**newt** is a developer tool.
+It can set up and run your Newt application during development.  **newt** supports the "init", "check", "model", "generate", "run" and "ws" actions.
 The "init" command is used when you are starting a Newt Project.
+It is an interactive command prompting for various choices regarding the application you want to create.

+The "check" will analyze the the YAML file and report results of the analyze and as well as validate the YAML syntax.

+The "model" is used to manage your data models.
+It is interactive like "init".

-It will guide you through creating your initial Newt YAML file and also optionally make additions to your `.gitignore`. "generate" will run the Newt Generator to create the SQL, PostgREST configuration and Mustache templates based on the contents of the Newt YAML file.
-The third action is "run".
-It is used to run your Newt based application.
-For the applications you have defined in your Newt YAML_CONFIG_FILE it's start them up.
-These include the Newt Router, Newt Mustache and PostgREST.
+The "generate" will run the Newt Generator to create the SQL, PostgREST configuration and Mustache templates.
+It'll also update the Newt YAML file's routes and templates properties as needed for the generated content.

-This allows you to quick run and stop the services are you craft your Newt YAML file for your project.
+The "run" action will run Newt Router, Newt Mustache and PostgREST for testing and development.
+This allows you to quick run and stop the services from one command.

+The "ws" action runs a simple static web service.
+It is useful when you are debugging static web assets for your project.

+If a Newt YAML filename isn't supplied when you invoke **newt** the application will look in the current directory for a file with the directory's name and ".yaml" extension and if that is not found it'll look for "app.yaml".

+If you are working in the root of a Git repository when you run "init" you will get a warning about which files should be added to your `.gitignore`.

 # OPTIONS